 So why would people be leaving a popularly attended and very inspirational Church event each Sunday for a basic Bible preaching Church with no lights, polished presentations and studio mixed band on stage?

-In most cases; sooner or later true Christians (by the help of the Holy Spirit) want only what God wants as simply and basic as that may be.
-It all gets down to what they believe God wants and for this reason, previous Pentecostals are grieved when God is not truly being glorified in His Church.
+In most cases; sooner or later true Christians (by the help of the Holy Spirit) want only what God wants as simplistic as that may be.
+It all gets down to what God expects of Churches (as based in the Scriptures) and for this reason, previous Pentecostals are grieved when God is not truly being glorified in His Church.
 (Psalm 115:1)

 You might ask what are some of the issues that eventually grieve Christians in Pentecostal churches?